rng-guy/NFSMWBartender/APPENDIX.md

 * Deleting this file disables the fix for the game missing early Strategy cancellations.

+* Setting low player-speed thresholds for HeavyStrategy 3 spawns fixes the vanilla issue of them attempting to flee the pursuit instantly without trying to ram you.
+This is because the vanilla game forces HeavyStrategy 3 spawns to flee if your speed drops below the value of the `CollapseSpeed` VltEd parameter at any point.
+At higher Heat levels, this often happens before they can even reach you because of higher "CollapseSpeed" values and far more aggressive cops.

+* LeaderStrategy Cross and / or his henchmen only become aggressive at Heat levels for which you define valid aggro-delay values.
+Henchmen, however, always become aggressive when Cross leaves.

+* Once aggressive, Cross and / or his henchmen act like regular cops and can join formations.

+* Aggro delays longer than the LeaderStrategy `Duration` VltEd parameter effectively do nothing.

-* LeaderStrategy spawn-flag resets only happen at Heat levels for which you provide valid delay values.
-This feature set disables the vanilla game's spawn-flag behaviour by default.
+* LeaderStrategy spawn-flag resets only happen at Heat levels for which you define valid reset-delay values.
+This feature set always disables the vanilla spawn-flag behaviour.

 * For LeaderStrategy 7, the henchmen must also despawn first before the game can request another Strategy.
 You can circumvent this with Bartender's unblocking feature (see below).

-* Bartender only unblocks the Strategy-request queue at Heat levels for which you provide valid delay values.
-Otherwise, an active Strategy request prevents the game from making a new request until either its `Duration` VltEd parameter expires or all of its vehicles have despawned.
+* Bartender can unblock the Strategy-request queue while there is still an active Strategy.
+Without unblocking, an active Strategy request prevents the game from making a new request.
+Unblocking allows multiple Strategy requests to spawn at the same time, and they each continue until either their `Duration` VltEd parameters expire or all their vehicles have despawned.

-* Unblocking the Strategy-request queue allows the vehicles of the currently active Strategy to stay until its `Duration` VltEd parameter expires.
-For anything but HeavyStrategy 4, however, these vehicles also start behaving like regular cops: LeaderStrategy vehicles become much more aggressive, and HeavyStrategy 3 vehicles stop their scripted ramming attempts.
+* Bartender only unblocks requests at Heat levels for which you define valid unblock-delay values.

-* Delays longer than the `Duration` VltEd parameter of a given Strategy effectively do nothing.
+* Unblock delays longer than a given Strategy's `Duration` VltEd parameter effectively do nothing.

 * Even with unblocking, no new LeaderStrategy can spawn while a LeaderStrategy Cross is present.

-* It is generally safe to use unblock delays of 0 for HeavyStrategy 4 and LeaderStrategy 5 / 7, as request cancellation doesn't affect their behaviours that much (if at all).
-This allows for more frequent and diverse Strategy spawns in pursuits without risking instability.
+* It is generally safe to use unblock delays of 0 for HeavyStrategy 4 and LeaderStrategy 5 / 7.

-* You shouldn't use short unblock delays for HeavyStrategy 3.
-Too many overlapping HeavyStrategy 3 spawns can cause game instability since they ignore any spawn limits.
-Further, HeavyStrategy 3 vehicles are useless without their scripted ramming behaviour.
+* You shouldn't use short unblock delays for HeavyStrategy 3, as too many overlapping HeavyStrategy 3 spawns can lead to game instability since they ignore all spawn limits.
+It's often better to just use lower (~20 seconds) `Duration` VltEd parameters instead.